-You can learn how to develop a toolkit support set hands-on, by performing the lessons in "Tutorial: Learning to Create Web Custom Toolkit Support" on page 105.
+You can learn how to develop a toolkit support set hands-on, by performing the lessons in Part II, "Tutorial: Learning to Create Web Custom Toolkit Support."

-For more information, see "Developing Support for Your Toolkit" on page 59.
+For more information, see "Developing Support for Your Toolkit" on page 55.

 Chapter 1 • Introducing QuickTest Professional Web Add-in Extensibility